 Plan, track, and recertify your CPN every year using the details below and your PDF guide.

 Recertification for 2019 ends January 31, 2019.
 A late fee is added between February 1 and February 28, 2019.
-The Recert application will open November 1 this year.
+The Recert application is now open.
+Log in and click Applications/Forms to find your CPN application.

 Keep your license current, active, and unencumbered.
 You'll document US, Canadian, or US territory registered nurse licensure on the Recert application.